deep0005/aequilibrium-frontend/README.md

-# aequilibrium-frontend
-Angular App for Aequilibrium
+# Angular App for Aequilibrium